The Meaning and Symbolism of Snake Dreams

 - You're trying to move or you are unhappy in your current house.

-When you dream about being chased by snake, you likely feel fear and panic.
+When you dream about being chased by a snake, you likely feel fear and panic.
+It means that there is something or someone in your waking life you are trying to avoid or escape from.
 These feelings could be brought on because:

 - You are avoiding an unpleasant situation and your unconscious mind expects you to face it.
 Perhaps you're been avoiding a task at work, a necessary medical procedure, or something else that needs to be done.